 The real difference

 SnapLogic built its reputation on data pipelines and ETL/ELT — and in that lane it’s genuinely capable.
-But it’s a platform that’s showing its age.
-Over 20 years old and never meaningfully updated, it remains, at its core, a data-movement tool trying to retrofit AI-agent capabilities onto an architecture that wasn’t designed for them.
+But it’s a 19-year-old platform (founded 2006) that shows its age.
+The core data-movement architecture has never been meaningfully modernized.

 Where SnapLogic wins

 Pure data pipeline work.
-ETL, ELT, reverse ETL, data warehouse loading — SnapLogic’s pipeline architecture is mature and its “Snap” connector model handles complex data transformations at scale.
-For a data engineering team whose mandate is moving data between systems and warehouses, SnapLogic is defensible.
+ETL, ELT, reverse ETL, data warehouse loading — SnapLogic’s pipeline architecture is mature and its “Snap” connector model handles complex data transformations.
+For a data engineering team whose mandate is moving data between systems and warehouses, and who don’t need real-time AI/LLM performance or built-in vector storage, SnapLogic is defensible.

-If your roadmap doesn’t yet include AI agents as first-class citizens and your work stays in the data-pipeline lane, SnapLogic is a credible choice.
+If your roadmap doesn’t include AI agents as first-class citizens, your work stays in the data-pipeline lane, you’re not processing high-volume real-time data, and you’re comfortable with a 2006-era architecture, SnapLogic is a credible choice.

 Where Tray.ai wins